 “Kia ora”, Welcome to Rotorua

 The city who have over 1 million visitors a year and we know how our visitors want to be treated!
 The Rotorua Branch of Ulysses meet at 10.00am each Saturday morning at the Aroma Café, cnr Fenton (1126 Fenton St) & Pukaki Streets for a yarn and coffee/tea.
-Motorcyclists are always welcome to park their bikes on the paved area in front of the café and join Rotorua Branch members
+Motorcyclists are always welcome to park their bikes in Pukaki St, or in front of the café and join Rotorua Branch members

 All you need to know about Rotorua